Magic Moms

 In the end, mom magic should not be about comparison or trying to do it better, it should be about appreciation that it gets done and the feelings these magic moms create and leave as memories.

-Memories that can serve as fuel for creating our own next moment.
+Memories that can serve as fuel to create our own magic.

 Want to refuel your own magic?